softindex/datakernel/examples/global-ot-editor/README.md

 `PT0S` determines the delay, so in this case the delay is 0 seconds.

-If you want to see forking and merging in edits history, make synchronization delay longer (for example, 20 seconds `PT20S`), make some doc edits from both of the started clients during the delay, and you'll see something like this:
+If you want to see forking and merging in edits history, make synchronization delay longer (for example, 20 seconds `PT20S`), make some edits from both of the started clients during the delay, and you'll see something like this:

 <img src="http://datakernel.io/static/images/editor-history-graph.png">